ROCm/rocm-install-on-linux/docs/how-to/prerequisites.rst

 .. _additional-packages-for-dockers:

-Additional packages for docker images
+Additional packages for Docker images
 ================================================

-Docker images may not include some basic packages.
-When installing ROCm using docker images, you may need to install packages prior to following ROCm install instructions.
-Here are some suggested steps when using docker images.
+Docker images often come with a minimal set of pre-installed packages which may not include those required for your ROCm installation.
+Before installing ROCm, you might need to install some packages to support its installation.

+Here are some suggested steps when using Docker images.

 .. tab-set::